Vity01/backstage-jfrog-artifactory-libs/README.md

     showMaven: true, // whether to  show Maven package manager tab
     showSbt: true, // whether to  show Sbt package manager tab
     showPip: true, // whether to  show Pip package manager tab
+    showYarn: true, // whether to show Yarn package manager tab
     showDockerfile: true, // whether to  show Dockerfile tab
     // it hides Maven and Gradle tabs if the current repository package type is `PyPi`
     autohideTabs: true,
-    showBrowseRepositoryLink: true // whether to show Browse to URL deep link under bottom of the Card
+    showBrowseRepositoryLink: true, // whether to show Browse to URL deep link under bottom of the Card
     // which link to open
     browseLink: browseLinkDefault,
 };

 ```

 ### Support for scaffolding

 In [this document](./doc/SCAFFOLDING.md) you can find detailed information how to integrate this plugin into scaffolding templates.
 It also adds a new extension UI component called `ArtifactRepositoryPicker` for interactive repository selection.

 ## How it works

 Plugin uses JFrog APIs to find latest version.
 It's necessary to specify `ARTIFACTORY_TOKEN` in the `app-config.yaml`
 file if you don't allow to access API for anonymous user.

 ## Changes

 Version 1.0.9

 - JFrogLibVerPageContent and JFrogLibVerPage components added
 - (!) renamed LibArtifactCard into JFrogLibArtifactCard

 ## Contributing